x-dl/EDF/README.md

 ## 2021.10.2
 #### Add dbs threadx application in demo direct.And fix the bug that Connecting to wifi in the wrong way
 #### Esp8266 uart interrupt must be a little higher priority than freertos that it can control the maximum of priority
+## 2021.10.3
+#### Fixed the error that when the threadx handler is NULL but still delete it ,so attribute to rasing an error